-Story Works helps youth develop skills, resilience, and engagement as they explore and share their own stories.
-We believe in the importance of listening, the protective value of connection, and the power of stories to foster resilience.
+Story Works supports youth voices through storytelling and writing workshops that develop skills, build resilience, and increase access to opportunity.
+We believe in the importance of listening, the protective value of connection, and the power of stories to foster wellness for individuals and communities.

 What We Do

 We currently offer in-person programs for high school students in both Anchorage and Unalakleet, Alaska.
 We also share our resources for supporting those programs with interested educators and students in other communities.

 Our Story Workshops bring volunteer story coaches (professionals from the community and project alums from within the school) into high school English classrooms to encourage and support student storytellers.
 The stories that emerge offer opportunities for learning and connection between peers and community members.